 Earning Turkish Airlines Miles

-Turkish Airlines is transfer partners with Citi ThankYou Rewards and Marriott Bonvoy.
-Citi transfers to Turkish Airlines at a 1:1 ratio, and transfers take around 1-2 business days to process.
+Turkish Airlines is transfer partners with Citi ThankYou Rewards, Capital One Miles, and Marriott Bonvoy.
+Citi and Capital One transfer to Turkish Airlines at a 1:1 ratio, and transfers take around 1-2 business days to process.
 Also, Citi has offered a 25% transfer bonus to Turkish Airlines in the past, so be sure to look out for those when possible.

 On the other hand, Marriott Bonvoy transfers at the usual 3:1 ratio with a 5,000-mile bonus for every 60,000 Marriott points transferred to Turkish Airlines.
 Transfers take around 3 business days to complete.